Skip to main content

 Understanding Your Responsibilities as a Homeowner

-Your role as a homeowner is integral to the longevity of your roofinstallation’s protection.
-Beyond routine maintenance, it is critical to abide by all guidelines stipulated in your warrantyand guaranteedocuments.
-This includes following restrictions on unauthorized repairs, using only approved materials for any modifications, and ensuring that maintenance tasks are carried out by licensed professionals.
-By understanding and fulfilling your responsibilities, you ensure that the warranties and guaranteesremain valid, thereby protecting your investment over time.
+Your role as a homeowner is integral to the longevity of your roof installation's protection.
+Beyond routine maintenance, it is critical to abide by all guidelines stipulated in your warranty and guarantee documents.

 Frequently Asked Questions

-roof installationguaranteeis provided by the contractor and covers workmanship, ensuring the installation is free from errors, while a warrantyis supplied by the manufacturer, covering the roofingmaterials against defects and premature failure.
+A roof installation guarantee is provided by the contractor and covers workmanship, ensuring the installation is free from errors, while a warranty is supplied by the manufacturer, covering the roofing materials against defects and premature failure.

 Can roof warranties be transferred to new homeowners?